LukasVN/LVN-Gameplay-Programming-Showcase/README.md

 These scripts demonstrate the mechanics themselves, but **do not include full engine setup instructions**.
 To recreate or use any of these mechanics in your own project, some connections or configurations may be required (e.g., assigning input actions, linking components, or setting up camera rigs).

-The focus is on **showcasing gameplay logic**, not providing ready-to-run projects.
+The focus is on **showcasing gameplay logic**, modular code, and engine-agnostic principles, not providing ready-to-run projects.

 ---